ranja-sarkar/SVM/README.md

 scikit-learn: https://scikit-learn.org/stable/modules/generated/sklearn.svm.OneClassSVM.html#sklearn.svm.OneClassSVM

+The scikit-learn OneClassSVM algorithm requires the choice of a kernel and a scalar parameter to define a frontier.
+The RBF kernel is usually chosen (default), although there exists no exact formula or algorithm to set its bandwidth parameter.
+The 'nu' parameter, also known as the margin, corresponds to the probability of finding a new, but regular, observation outside the frontier.

+If new observations lay within the frontier-delimited subspace, they are considered as coming from the same population as the initial observations.
+If they lay outside the frontier, we can say that they are abnormal with a given confidence in our assessment.

 The following figures show classifications estimated with one-class SVM (anomalies are marked in yellow) -

   **L** fig. -> results when the model is trained with **1% outliers** in the data